ag-pacier/RustyThermostat/README.md

 -- Communication between application and other servers must be encrypted (EG API fetching) -- Communication between application and sensors over TCP/IP must be one-way (sensor sending data to application) if not encrypted
 -- Communication between application and sensors over RS-485 must be authenticated application-side

+# Research in Research folder
+- db_diesel
+-- Notes on using diesel to connect to a DB
+- weather_api
+--Notes about access openweather api